 That means both phones have access to things like the new lock screen customizations, edit and undo send in Messages, and much more.
 If you want learn all you need to know about Apple's newest mobile operating system, check out our iOS 16 review.

 Since they run essentially the same chipset, there aren't many discrepancies in general software between the iPhone 14 and iPhone 13.
 You get basically the same experience outside of the cameras.

 The iPhone 14 brings some big upgrades like SOS Emergency satellite connectivity, Crash Detection and improvements in low light photography.
 Even with those improvements, though, you'll still find many similarities to the iPhone 13.

 This includes the A15 Bionic chip, the display (with the exception of the larger iPhone 14 Plus model) and the overall design.
 With iOS 16, the iPhone 13 also gets all of Apple's latest software features, including the customizable lockscreen display.

 We like the iPhone 14 a lot, even if the iPhone 14 Pro and iPhone 14 Pro Max are the more impressive upgrades.
 And if you upgrade to the iPhone 14 from an older phone, you'll notice some big improvements.
 (Anyone with an iPhone 13 from last year is advised to stay put.)

-The question is, if you've got an eye on your budget, would the iPhone 13 be a better choice to upgrade now that it costs $100 less?
+The question is: If you've got an eye on your budget, would the iPhone 13 be a better choice to upgrade now that it costs AU$170 less?
 Certainly, you'll give up some performance and camera gains that the iPhone 14 would deliver, and those Emergency SOS via satellite and crash detection features aren't coming to Apple's older phones.

-So, yes, the new iPhone 14 is an excellent flagship, but the discounted iPhone 13 is still a great value.
+So, yes, the new iPhone 14 is an excellent flagship, but the discounted iPhone 13 is still a great value buy.